Image: Giorgio Sacher

 born.
 1979.
 Tāmaki Makaurau | Aotearoa New Zealand | lives.
 Bundjalung Country | NSW | Australia

-Karma is an ambassador for the Terzo Paradiso Rebirth-day Project - an international arts collaboration with the founder of the Arte Povera movement Michelangelo Pistoletto.
-Under the project Karma's work has been presented in Azerbaijan, Cuba and Italy and most notably at the Louvre Museum, France as part of the Year 1: Earthly Paradise exhibition.
-In 2019 Karma attended the Terzo Paradiso Panel for the UN’s 2030 Agenda for Sustainable Development at the MACRO Asilo in Rome.
+Karma is an ambassador for the Terzo Paradiso Rebirth-day Project - an international arts collaboration with the founder of the Arte Povera movement, Michelangelo Pistoletto.
+Under the project Karma's work has been presented in Italy, Azerbaijan, Cuba and Italy and most notably at the Louvre Museum, France as part of the Year 1: Earthly Paradise exhibition.
+In 2024 Karma attended the Unidee Residency Program at the Cittadelarte- Fondazione Pisteletto and in 2019 she attended the Terzo Paradiso Panel for the UN’s 2030 Agenda for Sustainable Development at the MACRO Asilo in Rome.
 Through her soil and pigment research Karma has collaborated with Vandana Shiva and the Bhoomi Living Soil Project at the Navdanya Research Foundation for Science, Technology & Ecology, New Delhi, India.

 Between 2009 and 2019, Karma co-directed the Imagine the Land Project alongside Croatian/New Zealand artist Ekarasa Doblanovic.
 The project aimed to foster connections among people, art, and nature by employing participatory arts practices and creating temporary land-based installations.
 The work and research of the Imagine the Land Project specifically centred on site-specific art installations produced from soil pigments and minerals sourced from local terrains and pre-disturbed sites.